Homestead Exemptions

 Why?

-School districts are required by the Texas Property Tax Code to exempt up to $25,000 of the assessed value.
+School districts are required by the Texas Property Tax Code to exempt up to $100,000 of the assessed value.
 Other taxing entities may opt to apply additional exemption percentages not to exceed 20%.
 Some exemption types provide additional benefits, such as tax freezes or even complete freedom from tax obligation.
 Additional detail regarding the advantages of specific homestead exemptions can be found in the Benefits section below or in the Comptroller’s Property Tax Exemptions document.

-TYPE APPLICATION EFFECTIVE DEADLINE DOCUMENTATION BENEFIT
+TYPE APPLICATION DEADLINE DOCUMENTATION BENEFIT

-Disabled Person Exemption Yes Immediately April 30 Award Letter from Social Security Administration, ID Up to an additional $10,000 off home’s appraised value toward school district taxes, freeze of Runnels County and school district tax amounts as of current tax year
+Disabled Person Exemption Yes April 30 Award Letter from Social Security Administration, ID Up to an additional $10,000 off home’s appraised value toward school district taxes, freeze of Runnels County and school district tax amounts as of current tax year

-Age 65 or Older Exemption Yes Immediately April 30 ID (must reflect address that matches the property for which the exemption is requested and date of birth) Up to an additional $10,000 off home’s appraised value toward school district taxes, up to $5,000 off home’s appraised value toward Runnels County taxes, freeze of Runnels County and school district tax amounts as of current or qualifying year
+Age 65 or Older Exemption Yes April 30 ID (must reflect address that matches the property for which the exemption is requested and date of birth) Up to an additional $10,000 off home’s appraised value toward school district taxes, up to $5,000 off home’s appraised value toward Runnels County taxes, freeze of Runnels County and school district tax amounts as of current or qualifying year

-Surviving Spouse of Individual Who Qualified for Age 65 or Older or Disabled Person Exemption Yes Immediately April 30 Obituary or copy of spouse’s death certificate, ID (Driver’s License, State-issued ID, Temporary license) with date of birth as proof of age Continuation of spouse’s exemption and tax ceiling
+Surviving Spouse of Individual Who Qualified for Age 65 or Older or Disabled Person Exemption Yes April 30 Obituary or copy of spouse’s death certificate, ID (Driver’s License, State-issued ID, Temporary license) with date of birth as proof of age Continuation of spouse’s exemption and tax ceiling

-Donated Residence Homestead of Partially Disabled Veteran Yes Immediately April 30 Letter from VA listing percentage of service-connected disability, ID $$$ (amount varies based on disability %) off home’s appraised value toward all taxing jurisdictions
+Donated Residence Homestead of Partially Disabled Veteran Yes April 30 Letter from VA listing percentage of service-connected disability, ID $$$ (amount varies based on disability %) off home’s appraised value toward all taxing jurisdictions

-Surviving Spouse of Disabled Veteran Who Qualified for the Donated Residence Homestead Exemption Yes Immediately April 30 Copy of death certificate, ID, current VA letter identifying you as the surviving spouse Continuation of spouse’s taxable exemption amounts
+Surviving Spouse of Disabled Veteran Who Qualified for the Donated Residence Homestead Exemption Yes April 30 Copy of death certificate, ID, current VA letter identifying you as the surviving spouse Continuation of spouse’s taxable exemption amounts

-NOTE: Most total exemptions qualified after Jan.
+NOTE: Some total exemptions qualified after Jan.
 1st are prorated for the first year.
 See Texas Property Tax Code Sec.
 11 for additional detail and a more comprehensive list of exemptions, qualification requirements, and rules.

 NEED MORE INFO?